Tom-E-Durham/Dur360BEV/README.md

 ### 3D model used in our LiDAR-Camera Setup
 To do...

+## Download Guidance
+### Downloading the full dataset from Hugging Face
+#### Prerequisites
+- Before starting, ensure you have the [**Hugging Face CLI (huggingface_hub)**](https://huggingface.co/docs/huggingface_hub/en/guides/cli) installed:

+  ​	Install it via: ```pip install -U "huggingface_hub[cli]"```

+- Since the **Dur360BEV dataset** is a [gated (restricted access) dataset](https://huggingface.co/docs/hub/datasets-gated) on Hugging Face, you need to authenticate before downloading it.

+  - You first need a Hugging Face account.
+If you don’t have one, please register.
+  - Authenticate via the command line **on the computer where you want to download the dataset** by entering: `huggingface-cli login`.
+Following the instructions of that command, and it will prompt you for your Hugging Face **Access Token**.
+  - Open [this link](https://huggingface.co/datasets/l1997i/DurLAR) and login to your Hugging Face account.
+At the top of the page, in the section **“You need to agree to share your contact information to access this dataset”**, agree to the conditions and access the dataset content.
+If you have already agreed and been automatically granted access, the page will display: **“Gated dataset: You have been granted access to this dataset.”**

+#### Download the dataset using scripts
+We provide a [pre-written Bash script](dur360bev_hf_download_script.sh) to download the dataset from Hugging Face.
+You need to manually modify the **User Configuration (Modify as Needed)** section at the beginning of [dur360bev_hf_download_script.sh](dur360bev_hf_download_script.sh) to match your desired paths and features.

+If you encounter any issues (e.g., network problems or unexpected interruptions), you can also modify this script to fit your needs.
+For example, if the extraction process is interrupted, you can manually comment out the dataset download section and resume from extraction.

+> **Note**: The Hugging Face service may be restricted in certain countries or regions.
+In such cases, you may consider using a Hugging Face mirror (Hugging Face 镜像) as an alternative.

 # Environment Setup

 To ensure reproducibility and ease of installation, we provide a structured virtual environment setup.
 This includes all required dependencies and the local `fisheye_tools` library.